SnapShotsApp/bay_photo/README.md

 ### Configuration

-To use this gem (and the BayPhoto API generally), you must use the access token provided to you by Bay.
+To use this gem (and the BayPhoto API generally), you must use the access token provided to you by Bay Photo.
 You can set this token somewhere like an initializer (if using Rails) or anywhere before you call the API methods in the gem.